UWB-Adv-Data-Vis-2025-Sp/tidy-model/README.md

 ```
 ````

+This comparison produces a p-value far above 0.05 and suggests that the species-temperature interaction and species-species models are not statistically significant in their difference.
+Therefore, we can rely on the simpler `species_lm` results.
+Adding more variables and interactions can often improve the  performance of R-squared, but then it becomes less meaningful to make predictions and practical decisions.
 Add text that states that you checked for interactions but decided to stay with the species model.

 Save the file, knit, write a commit message, and ***commit***.